OldGamesCracking/oldgamescracking.github.io/_games/hexplore.md

 }
 ```

 So, basically it takes 4 sector-addresses (as I found out later) and increments each address six times by some random value.
 But what is integrity_check?
-This value is generated in the SEH handler and is based upon the instructions it passes by.
+This value is generated in the SEH handler and is based upon the instructions we have passes by so far.
 So if anything went slightly unexpected since the last _reset_integrity_check_ (at 00433C28), the values are all messed up.<br>
 Ok, now it got me thinking.
 Normally the exact values are not of our concern since we could just break after the routine and just look in the memory at 0x58D4C0, but I got curious what the actual offsets are :) So we need to find a way to stop the SEH at the right time so it can tell us the exact value of "i + (uint)integrity_check - (uint)bVar5".
 This exact moment is at address 00433CF7.
 So let's try to write a small debugger script that will do exactly that:

 ```asm